 The food scene is amazing too because there are so many different types of cuisines available including Tex-Mex, BBQ and more.

-But the main attraction is the Route 66 Historic District where you can find murals, diners, and many other iconic attractions including the Big Texan Steak ranch.
+But the main attraction of driving to California from Texas in Amarillo is the Route 66 Historic District where you can find murals, diners, and many other iconic attractions including the Big Texan Steak ranch.

 Palo Duro Canyon

 For a truly unique geological attraction, consider visiting the Palo Duro Canyon from Amarillo.

 The Palo Duro Canyon State Park is a beautiful place to visit, with it’s deep canyon walls and red rock formations.

 From the rim and visitor center, you can see amazing views of the canyon from above.